 “I love painting, doodling, and trying to utilize angst as a catalyst for passionate design,” says Stewart, who is open for commissions, particularly with small businesses.

 The initial idea for the zine came out of a discussion about the ubiquity of sexual assault, and the deep anger that spurred in Richardson and Stewart.
 Working from there, they set out to create a platform to openly discuss sexual violence — and the full spectrum of human relationships.

 “One day we realized that almost all of our friends had experienced sexual assault and it pissed us off.
 So many of us go through our day or go to work carrying this weight, [so] we decided there needed to be a place to be open about it, and we attempted to create that space,” write the duo.

 “We also wanted to include positive experiences of pleasure, and come together to offer stories where consent and bodily autonomy was respected.”

-Out of that shared vision came Peach Fuzz, where contributors can “talk openly and honestly about sex, relationships, abuse and human intimacy.”
+Out of that shared vision came Prickly Pear, where contributors can “talk openly and honestly about sex, relationships, abuse and human intimacy.”

 Stewart and Richardson say they purposely keep the definition of human intimacy broad, so that readers can share personal stories which fit their own unique understanding of intimacy.

-Upon its publication in July 2022, many readers devoured the first edition and began clamoring for more Peach Fuzz, asking if they could submit personal works for a second edition.
+Upon its publication in July 2022, many readers devoured the first edition and began clamoring for more Prickly Pear, asking if they could submit personal works for a second edition.